THE LONG MIDDLE

 I didn’t expect an echo.

-But the comments came—dozens of them.
-From writers, readers, caregivers, and quiet souls who’ve been cracked open by life in one way or another.
-People who understood that stillness isn’t always peaceful, that silence can be a survival strategy, and that there’s wisdom to be found in what doesn’t move.
+But the comments came — from writers, readers, caregivers, and quiet souls who’ve been cracked open by life in one way or another.
+People who understood that stillness isn’t always peaceful.
+That silence can be a strategy for survival.
+That there’s wisdom in what doesn’t move.

 Your words met mine.
 And in doing so, they reminded me why I tell stories at all.